zhangwang9li/vue-fast-horizontal/README.md

 # vue-fast-horizontal
-# webpack Project template

-> Fast building this project use Vue 2.0 + Webpack + `vue-loader` .Project address:https://github.com/zhangwang9li/vue-simple
+> Fast building this project use Vue 2.0 + Webpack + `vue-loader` .Project address:https://github.com/zhangwang9li/vue-fast-horizontal

 > If there is a new requirement, please ask at Github